MicrosoftDocs/OfficeDocs-SharePoint/migration/preview-isv-performance-guidance-revised.md

 ### Unique permission & role assignment limits

-**Unique permissions:** For SharePoint and OneDrive, the number of unique ACLs for items in a list or library is limited to 50,000.
+For SharePoint and OneDrive, the number of unique ACLs for items in a list or library is limited to 50,000.
 Calls will fail if you attempt to apply permission on a structure with more than 50,000 unique ACLs.

 While the supported limit is 50,000, the recommended general limit is 5,000.
 Making changes to more than 5,000 uniquely permissioned items at a time slows migration performance.

-**Role assignment:**  There is a role assignment limit of 5,000 per ACL.
+There is a role assignment limit of 5,000 per ACL.

 ### Understanding security scope during migration